Pure Oil Service Station (Geneva, Illinois): Architecture

 The main facade faces Illinois Route 38 to the north, and the east facade faces South Fifth Street.
 The exterior is brick, covered in white paint.
 The east section of the building serviced pedestrians and the west section serviced vehicles.
 The brickwork is decoratively skintled (bricks are irregularly projecting at varying degrees).
-Most of the building is covered with a steeply pitched gable roof.
-It is covered with blue terra cotta tile.
+The building has a steeply pitched gable roof covered with blue glazed Ludowici tile.
 A flat roof covers the south half of the service bays, though it is mostly hidden from view because of the pitched roof.
 Three brick chimneys flank the ends of the gables.
 Two of these chimneys have a large metal letter "P", painted white, a Pure Oil emblem.